hr21don/Prime-Factors/README.md

 # Prime-Factors
-   In pure Python Code...
-How to Start this project: Call the function 'getprimefactors(x)' and change the value of x  which will return a list containing all of its prime factors.
+ How to Start this project:
+ * Call the function 'getprimefactors(x)'
+ * Change the value of x  which will return a list containing all of its prime factors.

+## Challenge
+Write a python function to find all the prime factors.

+## Input

+An integer value.

+## Output

+A list of prime numbers.